 The Benefits of Continuous Improvement in the Workplace

 A continuous improvement plan is a set of activities designed to bring gradual, ongoing improvement to products, services, or processes through constant review, measurement, and action.
-The Shewhart Cycle (known as PDCA, which stands for the Deming Cycle of Plan-Do-Check-Act), or an approach called Kaizen, are the two most well-known frameworks used to support continuous improvement.
+The Shewhart Cycle (also known as the Delming Cycle or PDCA, which stands for Plan-Do-Check-Act), or an approach called Kaizen, are the two most well-known frameworks used to support continuous improvement.